xrodriguezang/fuxpin-cloud-config-server/README.md

 Spring Cloud server provides properties to the applications.
 Thanks to this, when an external application is started or replicated, this server load all the properties from GitHub and serves it.

+## Behaviour
+* When the server is started, it pulls all the configuration properties into their cloned sources.
+* The server clones a remote repository every time that an application request its configuration
+* If Git repository is shut down, problems with connection, network, timeout,... the server provides the latest version pulled

 ## Usage

 Environment Repository:

-application -  which maps to spring.application.name on the client side.
+* application -  which maps to spring.application.name on the client side.

-profile - which maps to spring.profiles.active on the client (comma-separated list).
+* profile - which maps to spring.profiles.active on the client (comma-separated list).

-label - which is a server side feature labelling a "versioned" set of config files.
+* label - which is a server side feature labelling a "versioned" set of config files.
+For example: master, develop, main, ...

 ## Examples